"The true mystery of the world is the visible, not the invisible" Oscar Wilde (quoted in Patrick Keiller's film LONDON)

 Matthew Button designed his first feature in 2004 and has been consistently in demand ever since, for feature films and TV.
 In 2014 he was nominated for the Royal Television Society ‘Best Production Design’ award and in 2015 he was nominated for a BAFTA, as a member of the production team on BBC’s ‘Our World War’.

 He also was the Production Designer for the Oscar, BAFTA and Golden Globe nominated 'Loving Vincent' (2017), BBC Drama 'Killed By My Debt' (2018) and 'Slaughterhouse Rulez' (2018), directed by Crispian Mills.
+He is currently working on 'Creation Stories' which tells the tale of label head Alan McGee and how a written-off young Glaswegian upstart rose to irrevocably change the face of British culture.

-Senior Lecturer - Production Design: Carmel Collins
+Senior Lecturer Production Design - Carmel Collins

 After graduating in Fine Art Carmel worked as a Theatre Designer in UK, Ireland and Berlin before training in Production Design at the National Film and Television School.
 She has extensive experience as Production Designer working internationally on feature films shot in the UK and in Southern Africa, and a wide portfolio of productions including RTS award-winning shorts (‘Decisions’ for Ch 4), TV drama, drama documentaries, commercials and BAFTA award-winning Arts films (Sir Simon Rattle’s ‘Leaving Home’ for Ch 4).
 Feature films ‘Friends’ directed by Elaine Proctor and ‘Hijack Stories’ directed by Oliver Schmitz gained recognition in Cannes - Special Mention Palme d’Or and Un Certain Regard respectively, both securing international releases.
 Carmel has combined teaching with professional practice throughout her career, devising the MA Production Design course at Northern School of Film and Television and teaching at many institutions as a visiting tutor in between film projects, including at University of Westminster, University of the Arts London, University of the Creative Arts Farnham, Royal Holloway University and as a Professional Mentor to Film Glasgow’s JumpCut Summer Production Company.